 I have little else to say about real life for now.
 Most of what follows are web page recommendations.

 I recently watched Salman Khan’s TED talk, let’s use video to reinvent education.
 This introduced me to the Khan Academy, an educational website featuring instructional videos, exercises for practicing school-level mathematics, and a system of points and similar rewards.
-It’s very well put together, and I hereby challenge you to give it a go and earn 250,000 points through whatever combination of videos and exercises pleases you best.
+It’s very well put together, and I hereby challenge you to earn a target of 250,000 points through whatever combination of videos and exercises pleases you best.
 I did this much myself in a fortnight; here’s a screenshot to prove it.

-Seriously, it’s probably been a while since you last practiced your long multiplication and division among other things, and the Khan Academy exercises are a perfect opportunity to do that and to think critically about how you might improve.
-For example, if you notice that you tend to make mistakes at a particular step in the algorithm, then maybe you can alter the way you lay out your working in order to more easily avoid these errors.
-I managed to refine my own techniques a little.
+Seriously, it’s probably been a while since you last practiced your long multiplication and division among other things, and the Khan Academy exercises are a perfect opportunity to revisit them and think critically about how you might improve.
+For example, I was struck by an idea for improving the way I lay out long division.
 Related: one of the Khan Academy videos introduced me to lattice multiplication, which is new to me.

 One weakness of the site is arguably that it’s less international than it could be, and I can’t help expecting that Salman Khan would find inspiration by browsing curricula and textbooks published in other countries.
 That said, the differences are largely trivial, for example I learned that American schools teach the formula for a straight line as y=mx+b instead of y=mx+c as schools in Australia, Britain, etc do.